Amy Lasu

-Amy Lasu Luaya Lasu (born 8 November 1995) is a South Sudanese footballer who plays as a midfielder for the South Sudan women's national team.
+Amy Lasu Luaya Lasu (born 8 November 1995) is a South Sudanese footballer who plays as a defender for Greek club OFI Crete and the South Sudan women's national team.

 Early life

 Lasu moved to Kenya in 1998, aged three.

 International career

 Lasu capped for South Sudan at senior level during the 2021 COSAFA Women's Championship.

 Personal life

 In 2018, Lasu earned a bachelor's degree in human resource management from Moi University.